Regulatory Framework for RDAAs

 AFSA’s purpose is to maintain confidence in Australia’s personal insolvency and personal property securities systems.
 AFSA’s vision is to be a world-class government service provider and firm and fair regulator that delivers improved and equitable financial outcomes for consumers, business and the Australian community.
 We need to deliver outcomes that all our stakeholders consider to be appropriate, consistent and effective.

-AFSA’s four goals are highlighted in the corporate plan, with Goal 1 of direct significance to the work done in the Enforcement and Practitioner Supervision division.
+AFSA’s four goals are highlighted in the corporate plan, with Goal 1 of direct significance to the work done in the Enforcement and Practitioner Surveillance division.

 Goal 1: Foster confidence